BitPangea/bitpangea/README.md

 BitPangea remains under active development.

-Its constitutional, cartographic, relational, historical, and institutional architecture continues to evolve.
+Its constitutional, cartographic, architectural, historical, and institutional record continues to evolve.
+The Creator Period is actively developing The Atlas while preserving the distinction between permanent World truth, architectural design, and future implementation.

 The project does not presently represent: